 The NFU has been working closely with the Home Office on the new Bill, along with NFU Mutual, and other key stakeholders, as well as facilitating meetings between insurers, police leaders, security companies and manufacturers to identify solutions.

-The key provisions the Bill would facilitate are:
+The key provisions the Bill will facilitate are:

 Immobilisers